Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Find out with which letter are there many countries

 ## Document Object Model
 HTML document is structured as a JavaScript Object.
 Every HTML element has a different properties which can help to manipulate it.
-It is possible get, create, append or remove HTML elements using JavaScript.
+It is possible to get, create, append or remove HTML elements using JavaScript.
 Check the examples below.
 Selecting HTML element using JavaScript is similar to select CSS.
 To select an HTML element, we use tag name, id, class name.
 To create an HTML element we use tag name.

 ### Getting Element
 ```html